 Audiobook excerpt, narrated by Zoe Brookes

-Excerpt: Chapter 4 – Edie Meets a Tiger, read by me.
+Excerpt: Chapter 4 – Edie Meets a Tiger, read it, or hear it read by me.

 Edie was still washing when she heard the commotion.
 The sheep and goats were making a dreadful racket, baaing and wailing much louder than she had ever heard them, even when they were on the move.
 Then the herd dogs joined in, giving tongue like Edie had never heard before.
 She didn’t have her stays on.
 Or her chemise.
 Or anything.
 She hastily pulled her dress over her head, grabbed the pistol she kept by her camp bed, and dashed out toward the noise in her bare feet, hair flying.